LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Function Parameters

-Another part of this rule is a prefered maximum of 6 parameters.
+Another part of this rule is a preferred maximum of 6 parameters.
 Having too many parameters can harm clarity not just for the function itself, but also for the callee function needing all those parameters.
 Personally for me, having more than 4 parameters is too much.
-There is also a more technical reason that the 7th and beyond parameters are placed on the stack instead of a register, so their values could get courrupted indirectly.
+There is also a more technical reason that the 7th and beyond parameters are placed on the stack instead of a register, so their values could get corrupted indirectly.
 This is more of a side reason though, and the main reason is for improved clarity.

 #### Column Limits